peddambati-narendra-babu/Autonomous-Drone/README.md

 Research papers on AI-based UAV Navigation
 Recent studies on Disaster Management using Autonomous Drones

+📄 License
+This project is developed for academic and research purposes.

 ⭐ Acknowledgements

 We sincerely thank our project guide, the Department of Electronics and Communication Engineering, and SCSVMV University for their guidance and support throughout this project.